What kinds of birds can you find in North Dakota?

 As you can imagine, there was no way to include this many birds in the below article.
 So instead, I tried to focus on the birds that are most regularly seen and observed.

-Today, you will learn 19 types of birds COMMON in North Dakota!
+Today, you will learn about 29 types of birds COMMON in North Dakota!

 If you’re interested, you may be able to see some of the species listed below at my bird feeding station right now!
 I have a LIVE high-definition camera watching my feeders 24/7. 🙂